codewind-resources/design-documentation/codewindServer/Removing_codewind_remote.md

 The Codewind cli has been design to do almost all the steps required to remove a remote Codewind deployment by chaining together a number of Kubernetes operations.

-There are two modes of use
+There are two modes of use:

 1. Remove Codewind
 2. Remove Keycloak

-Since a Keycloak service can provide authentication services to many Codewind deployments in different namespaces, removing Keycloak must only be performed when you are sure it is no longer used.
+Keycloak may provide authentication services to many Codewind deployments in different namespaces.
+Removing Keycloak should only be performed when you are sure it is no longer being used by Codewind or other applications.

 ###### Steps to remove Codewind only :